On a Latent Structure of Lepton Universality

-The presence of $Z_{W}^{*}=Z_{W}/Z$ in (\ref{43}) and (\ref{44}) simultaneously includes in the discussion the possible change of self values of $f_{il}^{E},$ $<r^{2}_{l}>_{E},$ $f_{1l}^{I}$ and $<r^{2}_{l}>_{I}$ in the target nucleus isotopic structure dependence \cite{26}.
+The presence of $Z_{W}^{*}=Z_{W}/Z$ in (\ref{43}) and (\ref{44}) simultaneously includes in the discussion the possible change of self-values of $f_{il}^{E},$ $<r^{2}_{l}>_{E},$ $f_{1l}^{I}$ and $<r^{2}_{l}>_{I}$ in the target nucleus isotopic structure dependence \cite{31}.
 Such a regularity, however, encounters many problems which give the possibility to raise the most diverse questions of fundamental importance.
-An exposition of any of them would bring us too far.
-They must therefore be detailly described, and this would require open several more new pages.
+Making all of them explicit would take too long since they should be described in detail, requiring a lengthy presentation in terms of number of pages.

-It is already clear from the above reasoning that the target nucleus isotopic structure can essentially change a general picture of elastic scattering.
+It is already clear from the above reasoning that the target nucleus isotopic structure can essentially change the general picture of elastic scattering.
 Therefore, to exclude this influence, we must at first choose a nucleus with an equal number of neutrons and protons.